gofs-cli/gofs-vscode/README.md

 ## Features

+Gofs helps you write apps that have go frontends and backends, bringing go's backward compatibility commitment to your entire app.
+Gofs templates are built using [Alpine.js](https://alpinejs.dev), [htmx](https://htmx.org), and [templ](https://templ.guide).

-- Navigate to route definitions and handlers from hx links
+- This VSCode plugin helps you navigate to route definitions and handlers from hx links in your pages.

 ![navigation](./img/navigation.gif)